Eczema Medication and Treatment

 That means treatment needs to be twofold:

-- Repair the damaged skin
+• Repair the damaged skin.

-- Avoid exposure to allergens and irritants
+• Avoid exposure to allergens and irritants.

 After doing a soak-and-seal warm bath and applying medication, the patient’s eczema-damaged skin is wrapped in a layer of wet cloths, topped often by dry clothes – such as pajamas, sweatshirt or tube socks.
 Plenty of videos demonstrating wet wrap therapy for eczema are available online.

-Doctors recommend wet wrap therapy as an intervention for moderate-to-severe cases.
 Wet wrap therapy can reduce the need for medication, but it should be done only after consulting with a physician.

 What medications are used to treat eczema?

-Every individual’s eczema is unique, with different triggers and different symptoms.
+Remember: every individual’s eczema is unique, with different triggers and different symptoms.
 As a result, treatments will vary from one person to another – and even from one flare to another.
 What works for you one time may need to be changed in the future.

 It’s important to work with your physician on a personalized treatment plan.
 Then get to know your medications so you understand how to manage your symptoms most effectively.
 Talk with your doctor or pharmacist about any possible side effects.
 Read labels carefully and follow dosing and safety instructions.